jesseyuen/portfolio-2021/src/projects/register-teacher-training.md

 Some digital services are more transactional, with a relatively liner user journey.
 This service was far more complicated, where a trainee record may exist in the system for a number of years, meaning our users were required to return at multiple times to update data and complete tasks.

+We mapped out complex parts of the user journey, allowing us to document the nuances around business rules.

 ![A user flow diagram](/images/flows.jpeg  "User flows were created to map complex processes and communicate business rules to the team before way before any visual design was done.")

 ### Designing in code